JumpStartGeorgia/Georgian-Budget-Files/README.md

 The Georgian government creates new documents over time, containing financial information about the Georgian budget.
 It is necessary to add those documents to this repo every once in a while to keep this project up to date.

-The process of updating this repo with the new documents isn't always straightforward, so it's outlined here and explained in detail in the sections below.
+The process of updating this repo with the new documents isn't straightforward, so it's outlined here and explained in detail in the sections below.
 If the files released by the Georgian government have changed, you may have to modify this process.

 1. Add new monthly spreadsheets, yearly spreadsheets, and priority PDFs
-2. Run the uploader
+2. Run the uploader (check Georgian-Budget-API README documentation)
 3. Update the program and agency translations
 4. Update the possible duplicates
 5. Update the priority associations
 6. Run the uploader again with the newly updated support files
 7. Check that the data has been correctly uploaded

-## Running the uploader

-Look at the Georgian-Budget-API's documentation for info on how to run the uploader.

-TODO: Check that the API has documentation on running the uploader

 ## Monthly Spreadsheets